It had been a bad idea from the start.

 The half elf stared through the fog clouding his vision, determined not to turn away from his own end.
 This much, at least, would be his decision alone.
 The image of the creature, now nothing more than a black blur, swam before his one open eye.
 Daedhrogon could feel his hold on consciousness waning... where was he?
 They must have drugged him again after he'd disobeyed... and that sound... they had left him in the animal pen...
 The half elf could no longer discern memory from reality; he became lost in the near constant, guttural rumbling emanating from the creature that seemed to fill every space in the cave.
 On some level, he knew the sounds were hungry, anticipating the meal the beast was about to consume.
 He would die, no more than a mere boy, locked in the animal pens as he'd feared.
 They'd immobilized him too well, and there was nothing he could do to prevent it... nothing anyone could...

 The piercing roar that assaulted Daedhrogon's hearing was so shocking in its shift from the low growls that it brought a small measure of clarity back into the half elf's sight and perception.
-He squinted, and saw that the black blur of the tentacled beast was being set upon by a small, pale colored shape; one that was bounding wildly around the space of the cave... it was like watching sunlight dance on the waves of Eld Glass lake.
+Still half lost in a memory, he squinted, and saw that the black blur of the tentacled beast was being set upon by a small, pale colored shape; one that was bounding wildly around the space of the cave... it was like watching sunlight dance on the waves of Eld Glass lake.
 He could make out sharp flashes of greenish light... like the glinting facets of an emerald, and his mind lurched, sluggishly trying to make sense of what he saw... to remember... he knew her...
 Neeri?
 What was she doing here?
 She'd been warned after the last time, they both had... if the handlers caught her here in the barracks, among the fighters, it was a flogging for him, and flaying for her....
-Daedhrogon struggled to call out to her, warn her away, but found that his voice had deserted him.... he could only listen to the inhuman screams, screams that meant her death, a death that was his fault, and no other, screams he heard so often in his dreams, screams that suddenly, mercifully stopped...
+Daedhrogon struggled to call out to her, warn her away, but found that his voice had deserted him.... he could only listen to the inhuman screams, screams that meant her death, a death that was his fault and no other, screams he heard so often in his dreams, screams that suddenly, mercifully stopped...
 In the silence that settled in the cavern, with the last shreds of consciousness to which the half elf desperately clung, he hoped that this time he would be free of the guilt that haunted him... the guilt of failing her, of failing himself.... he was even tempted for the briefest of moments to pray for salvation... to the old gods, to the new, to any that would listen...
 But as the ghostly outline of a face loomed close in the field of his darkening vision, the face he believed to be that of the woman he'd let die, the face that could not possibly belong to Neeri, he knew deep within him that he deserved no such freedom... not now.
 Perhaps never...
-She would always find him; would always remind him of what he owed her...And as he sank finally into the dark folds of oblivion, there was but one thought echoing through the over-crowded halls of his mind...
+Though she was gone, she would always find him; would always remind him of what he owed her...And as he sank finally into the dark folds of oblivion, there was but one thought echoing over and over through the too crowded halls of his mind...

 It had been a bad idea from the start.